 NOTE 1: It is up to the UE implementation how the UE matches the connection capabilities requested by the applications to the connection capability identifiers in table 5.2.1.

+NOTE X: If the UE has multiple concurrently active OS, the traffic descriptor can list as many multiple OS Ids.

 If one or more DNNs are included in the traffic descriptor of a URSP rule, the route selection descriptor of the URSP rule shall not include any DNN.

-NOTE 2: It is recommended to avoid the combination of more than two components in the traffic descriptor.
+NOTE Y: It is recommended to avoid the combination of more than two components in the traffic descriptor.